TheFaberLab/HDO/README.md

 Additionally, the script ‘HDO_suppr_voxelwise_master.m’ enables the voxel-wise application of the HDO suppression algorithm to a 4D-fMRI dataset in the NIfTI format.

 # Software Requirements
-The scripts run on MATLAB 2017b and all newer versions.
+The scripts run on MATLAB 2017b and all later versions.